 I grew up fishing on lakes and rivers and my love for sitting for hours beside bodies of muddy water never really left me.
 I gave up trying to understand what it was about fishing that kept me sitting, waiting, hoping for hours for just a single nudge of a float or bite of my bait.
 It’s nonsensical, illogical, silly.
 It really is quite pointless.
 BUT the intense sense of excitement I get and the meditative solitude I enjoy while fishing is unquestionable.

 One week on a farm… what’s the worst that could happen?
 For us, something dying on our watch was pretty much it.
 Stick to the schedule, don’t mix up the food, watch for new sores on the donkey’s legs, watch for give-away signs of colic, close up the chicken coop at dusk.
-We did everything we were told to do to ensure a complete hand off at week end.
+We did everything we were told to do to ensure a complete handoff at the end of the week.
 But even after all our efforts, we somehow managed to convince an old-aged ewe to expire the week we were there.
-I won’t bore you with the clean-up details but lets just say with Alistair and Bea’s long distance advice we dealt with the situation as best we could.
+I won’t bore you with the clean-up details but let’s just say with Alistair and Bea’s long-distance advice we dealt with the situation as best we could.
 Alistair and Bea were super understanding.
-The other animals however, not so much.
+The other animals, however, not so much.
 We hauled the corpse from the field unceremoniously in a wheelbarrow under the watchful eyes of the remaining animals.
 We were being judged and we knew it.
 It was an uncomfortable and uncommon feeling.
 We may have given the horse and donkey a few more carrot treats that night – an attempt maybe to garner support among the leaders of the animal clan to help us rebuild trust among the remaining sheep.
 Yes, we attempted to bribe animals.
 No, I’m pretty sure it didn’t work.